Can`t find the information you are looking for?

-FIXAR 007 provides a wide range of swappable payload modules such as high-resolution RGB camera, multispectral camera, LiDAR, or even a combination of several sensors.
+FIXAR provides a wide range of swappable payload modules such as a high-resolution RGB camera, multispectral camera, LiDAR, or even a combination of several sensors.

 FIXAR aircraft also has a special configuration function for last-mile delivery applications equipped with cargo box mounts.
 And a custom dispenser for dry bio protection distribution for precision farming.

-Moreover, any type of third-party sensor can be mounted within the limits for total payload weight (2 kg/ 4.4 lb), size of payload compartment (136x70x131 mm) and power consumption.
+Moreover, any type of third-party sensor can be mounted within the limits for total payload weight up to 2 kg (4.4 lb) for FIXAR 007 and 10 kg (22 lb) for FIXAR 025.